recoveryhub/2021-wanderers/Source/Draft/MJ_TW_005.md

 “Pride-for-children and greed-for-children are long names for short things.”

 Vana with her long, embrowned fingers moved her silver anklets.
-“O Uduma, will not Mardurbo remember that, for the children, I let the council be called, and said in my turn, ‘Change the old ways’?{110}”
+“O Uduma, will not Mardurbo remember that, for the children, I let the council be called, and said in my turn, ‘Change the old ways’?”

 “Mardurbo—Mardurbo!
 Look in your own heart for Mardurbo and his thoughts!”